danjhl/punch/README.md

 # About
-punch is a commandline time tracking repl written in Scala and compiled using GraalVM.
+punch is a commandline time tracking repl.

 # Usage